 - Transportation costs while your license is suspended or revoked

 All told, a DUI charge can easily cost you a small fortune.
-This is especially true if someone was injured as the result of an accident.
+This is especially true if someone is injured due to an accident.
 Fortunately, many of these charges only apply if you are convicted.
-Therefore, the sooner you speak with a DUI lawyer after your arrest, the better position you will be in to make the strongest case possible.
+Therefore, the sooner you speak with a DUI lawyer after your arrest, the better your position will be in making the strongest case possible.

 Will My Insurance Rates Automatically Increase After a DUI?

-When you are convicted of a DUI, one of the largest costs is often a hike in your insurance premiums.
-Fortunately, these costs are spread out over time, so they won’t hit you as one large bill that you have to pay immediately following a conviction.
-In fact, you may not even see a rate increase for several months.
+When you are convicted of a DUI, one of the highest costs is often a hike in your insurance premiums.
+Fortunately, these costs are spread out over time, so they won’t hit you as one large bill you must pay immediately following a conviction.
+You may not even see a rate increase for several months.

 Depending on the particulars of your situation, you might be able to avoid any increase to your insurance rates entirely.
 It depends on whether or not you need to file an SR-22 form.
 If you are required to fill out form SR-22, you will need to inform your insurance company of your DUI arrest, and your rates will rise.